SAP-samples/teched2023-AD263/exercises/ex1/README.md

 ![](./images/ans-014.png)

 #### Solution Diagram: Explained
-In this use case there will be a custom event (`Info Notification` - already explained in previous sections) pushed by the ANS Sample App to the Alert Notification service.
+In this use case there will be a custom event (`Warning Notification` - already explained in previous sections) pushed by the ANS Sample App to the Alert Notification service.
 Based on an active `Subcription` (which cosists of `Conditions` and `Actions`) in Alert Notification service, the event will be filtered out and an action (create a ticket in a ticketing system)  will be automatically triggered  by the Alert Notification service.
 Please follow the section below.

 #### Alert Notification service - Configuration